THE FINAL FRONTIER!

 Recommended photography equipment

-Ken Kaminesky is a co-founder of Discovery Photo Tours as well as a veteran commercial travel photographer, Fujifilm Global Ambassador, Formatt-Hitech Signature Artist, writer, consultant, and entrepreneur with over twenty years of experience in the photography industry.
-Ken's iconic photography has featured in major publications including the New York Times, Condé Nast Traveler, and twice on the front cover of National Geographic magazine.
+Ken Kaminesky is a co-founder and the owner of Discovery Photo Tours.
+He’s a veteran commercial travel photographer, Formatt-Hitech Signature Artist, the travel columnist for Outdoor Photographer magazine, and an entrepreneur with over twenty years of experience in the photography industry.
+Ken’s iconic photography has featured in major publications including the New York Times, Condé Nast Traveler, and twice on the front cover of National Geographic magazine.